About The SAT®

 Total Scaled Score | 1600 |

 If you want to know more about the paper and pencil or the digital test, refer to the SAT Test format page.
-Our guide to the SAT Syllabus is here to help you with a detailed description of the Reading, Writing and Language, and Math Tests.
+Our guide to the SAT Syllabus is here to help you with a detailed description of the Reading & Writing and Math Tests.

 How Important is the SAT?

-If you are wondering whether it is important to take the SAT, below are a few pointers to help you out:
+If you are wondering whether it is important to take the SAT, below are a few pointers to help you out that apply to both the paper-and-pencil and digital versions of the test:

-- The SAT is essential for four-year colleges
+The SAT is essential for some highly competitive four-year colleges

 Some colleges use SAT scores to place students in classes that are appropriate for their reading, writing, and math skill levels.
 Scores can also be used to determine whether students can benefit from advisors or academic support in college.